 The main weakness I see in LIHOP is that, for the purposes of stoking the flames of an eternal war against terrorism, foiling a terrorist attack is almost as good as the terrorist attack actually succeeding.
 Sure, the downside is that the strength of public feeling will inevitably be less intense – but there are important upsides, including being able to present yourselves as being competent sorts keeping America safe from the bad guys.
 “Those guys nearly flew jet liners into the World Trade Center, and we only just managed to stop them.
 We can’t tolerate such a close call again, which means you need to greenlight these operations in Afghanistan…” As well as making you look good, SIHOP (Stopping It Happening On Purpose) also has the advantage that there’s no need for any sort of cover-ups or shenanigans or embarrassing admissions of incompetence or dozing on the job afterwards – but LIHOP has all of those complications.

 My personal 9/11 worldview I can sum up with some fun acronyms of my own: LIHTA (Let It Happen Through Apathy) and SIFAIWW (Squeezed It For All It Was Worth).
 LIHTA is the idea that 9/11 happened due to significant failures on the part of Bush administration figures, including Bush himself, to take the threat of terrorism within US borders nearly as seriously as they should have.
 SIFAIWW is the idea that once 9/11 happened, the Bush administration, well, squeezed it for all it was worth – cynically exploiting the deaths of thousands of people to the absolute hilt for the sake of advancing their pet agendas.
-The former is not a conspiracy; the latter is not so much a conspiracy so much as it is a standard feature of any institutional response to a significant event.
+Letting something happen through apathy is by definition not the result of a conspiracy – conspiracies are organisations intent on a proactive goal, LIHTA is an inherently reactive stance – and squeezing events for all they’re worth is not so much a trait of a conspiracy as it is a standard feature of any institutional response to a significant event.

 I can 100% believe that once the attacks kicked off that Cheney and others’ first thoughts were less about the horror of what had happened or what they needed to do to ensure public safety and more about how they could spin this in a way useful to their ends.
 Could this have extended to the point of not taking urgent actions on the day which could, for instance, have stopped Flight 77 from reaching the Pentagon?
 Put it this way: I wouldn’t trust Cheney not to do it, any more than I would trust him not to, say, rip the throat out of a small child or cute fluffy animal with his teeth and gargle the blood.
 That’s not because I believe that Dick Cheney is a cannibalistic Reptoid, mind, just that I believe he’s a deeply evil man who’d commit infanticide or grotesque acts of animal cruelty if it will help his buddies in Halliburton.